FLEET COOPER, SR, & FAMILY

 "The only proof that I was ever able to find was the lineage of Mrs. Marion Columbus Winn (Mary Elizabeth Cooper) in the Volume of Magna Charta Dames members.
 You can find these records in your local library or on inter-library loan.
 She was a descendant from George, brother of Fleet Sr. sons of Benjamin and Elizabeth (Kelly) Cooper.
 She was born back in the early 1800s and her grandparents were still living in her childhood who remembered who their grandparents were.
 I don't have my records where I have all that right at hand.
 But without this information, there doesn't seem to be any documented proof of Fleet Sr's father.
 (The highlighting is my own.
 JHC) Mrs. Winn supplied a lot of research for the Cooper Family book I have been told.
 Betty."

-A careful review of both the Murphy Rowe Cooper book and the record of Mrs. Winn in John Wurts' Magna Charta, Part VII, should lead any open-minded reader to conclude that proof is lacking for tying FLEET COOPER, SR., to Benjamin COOPER of Philadelphia.
+A careful review of both the Murphy Rowe Cooper book and the record of Mrs. Winn in John Wurts' Magna Charta, Part VII, should lead any open-minded reader to conclude that proof is sorely lacking for tying FLEET COOPER, SR., to Benjamin COOPER of Philadelphia.
 The Magna Charta information provided by Mrs. Winn hardly qualifies as "documented proof."
-In the face of contrary circumstantial evidence, are we to accept the words of one woman who late in life recalls her family ancestors based on what she might have learned as a child from her grandparents of what they in turn recalled hearing from their grandparents?
+In the face of contrary circumstantial evidence, are we to accept the words of one woman who late in life recalls her family ancestors, all based on what she might have learned as a child from her grandparents of what they in turn recalled hearing from their grandparents?

-My studies have provided sufficient information for me to conclude that FLEET COOPER, SR, WAS NOT THE SON OF BENJAMIN OF PHILADELPHIA.
-I believe Fleet's ancestry can be traced to COOPER families in Virginia, but not to the Benjamin of Philadelphia that so many claim.
+My studies have provided sufficient information for me to conclude that FLEET COOPER, SR, WAS NOT A SON OF BENJAMIN OF PHILADELPHIA.
+I believe Fleet's ancestry can be traced to COOPER families in southeastern Virginia, but not to the Benjamin of Philadelphia that so many claim.
 Contrary to implied statements of Murphy Rowe Cooper in his book, the COOPER name can be traced back to the earliest settlers of Virginia.
 Furthermore, I have found records of COOPERS living in Virginia decades before James, the father of Benjamin, came to America and shortly afterwards to Philadelphia.

 SEVERAL BENJAMIN COOPERS in VIRGINIA and NORTH CAROLINA

-Comments on the name Benjamin COOPER are presented here for the reason that so many people for so long have held to the notion that Fleet COOPER, SR, was a son of a Benjamin COOPER and that this particular Benjamin lived in Virginia during most or all of Fleet's youth.
+MANY BENJAMINS: Comments on the name Benjamin COOPER are presented here for the reason that so many people for so long have held to the notion that Fleet COOPER, SR, was a son of a Benjamin COOPER and that this particular Benjamin lived in Virginia during most or all of Fleet's youth.
 Recognizing that there may be some foundation in this name association, I have sought the identity and lineage of a number of males of this name who appear in Colonial Virginia and North Carolina records.

 • Surry County, VA, records indicate that in 1711-1712 a Benjamin COOPER was chided for not attending church.